Amirshahzad422/chatbot_Grok/README.md

 ### API Key Issues
 - Make sure your API key is correctly set in the `.env` file
-- Ensure the key starts with `gsk_`
+- Ensure the key starts with `sk-`
-- Check that you have sufficient credits in your Groq account
+- Check that you have sufficient credits/limits in your OpenAI account

 ### File Upload Issues
 - Supported formats: images (JPG, PNG, GIF, etc.), PDFs, documents